yemrealtanay/yemrealtanay/README.md

 ### Hi there 👋

 - 🔭  I’m currently working at Iceberg Digital as Backend Developer
-- 🌱 I’m currently learning: Nuxt.js
+- 🌱 I’m currently learning: Go
 - 🌱  Laravel enthusiast 😄

 ### Languages and Tools